-Lewis, who worked or the Pebble Beach Company said: "We don't compete with the Monterey Peninsula.
+Lewis, who worked for the Pebble Beach Company said: "We don't compete with the Monterey Peninsula.
 We want to complement it.
 So we will be very happy just catching the golfers coming and going from Monterey.
-Since we opened we have been running at 90 percent during the week and 100 percent during weekends, so we are continually sold out," Lewis said.
+Since we opened we have been running at 90 percent during the week and 100 percent during weekends, so we are continually sold out."

 San Juan Oaks has a huge 19,000-square foot main clubhouse reminiscent of an early California hacienda.
 It fits perfectly in the surroundings, especially with the historic 200-year old San Juan Bautista Mission just minutes away (sitting next to the San Andreas fault).

 With zero houses nearby for the present, this golf outing is quiet.
 Two golden eagles fly the skies above San Juan Oaks and the front nine opens with holes through land that was once rancher Everett Nutting's grazing pasture.
 No. 2, named "Nutting's Creek" is a par-5, 578-yard hole.
 The tee shot has to clear a lake and the approach to the green is guarded by the creek and a huge live oak.